×

 Mac Flush DNS

-Install Media Feature pack
+16. Install Media Feature pack (For Windows N Users)

-Back to our topic.
-The N edition also doesn't support the media playback features that Spotify Web Player needs to run in a browser.
+This method is provided only for Windows 10 N edition users.
+This edition lacks media playback features that the Spotify Web Player needs to run in a browser.
 But luckily, it's not hard to install the Media feature pack, which will get Spotify Web Player running in browsers.
 Click to install the Media Feature Pack for N editions of Windows 10.
-When finish installing, please restart the browser and the Spotify web player should work the next time around.
+When you finish installing, please restart the browser, and the Spotify web player should work the next time around.

 Install Media Feature Pack for N editions of Windows 10